edgeandnode/amp/config.md

 Although the initial setup with three directories may seem cumbersome, it allows for a highly flexible configuration.

+Note that the values in the `NOZZLE_CONFIG` file can be overridden from the environment, by prefixing the env var name with `NOZZLE_CONFIG_`.
+For example, to override the `data_dir` value, you can set a `NOZZLE_CONFIG_DATA_DIR` env var to the desired path.

 ## Datasets
 All datasets have a name.
 This will be used as the dataset directory name under the data directory, and also as the catalog schema name in the SQL interface.
 So if you have a dataset name `foobar`, it